What's the Best Trading Strategy? (Tested Answer for 2026)

 Step 2: Journal Rigorously From Day One

-Casual tracking produces casual insights.
+Casual tracking produces casual results.
 You need systematic data collection to answer the question "which strategy actually works for me?"

 Every trade needs: setup type, entry reasoning, exit reasoning, emotional state, mistakes made, and outcome.
 This sounds tedious until you realize it's the only way to separate luck from edge.
 A strategy that won 7 out of 10 trades might have been wrong on all of them,you just got lucky.
 The journal reveals the truth.